 When you have a varied skill set in your company, it benefits the startup because you don’t have to hire for every other task.

 An understanding co-founder will be ready to listen to customers and take time to understand their concerns.
 They will also be patient when you have to change the focus of a certain goal.
-Conversations between you and the co-founder will be a lot smoother if you can both understand each other’s points of view.
+Conversations between you and the co-founder will go a lot smoother if you can both understand each other’s points of view.

 10) Open to correction